Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

     }

 The parameter for those case when the caller wants to change the speed of the asteroid.
+I created an enum for the implementation and I will use it when I drawing the creatable asteroid.

 	public enum TypeOfAsteroid
 	{